thekuwayama/echspec/README.md

-    -p, --port VALUE                 server port number                (default 443) -n, --not-force-compliant-hpke   not force compliant ECHConfig HPKE cipher suite -v, --verbose                    verbose mode; prints message stack if raised an error -s, --sections SECTIONS          sections to test, by the default, all sections to test
+    -p, --port VALUE                 server port number                (default 443) -n, --not-force-compliant-hpke   not force compliant ECHConfig HPKE cipher suite -v, --verbose                    verbose mode; prints message stack if raised an error -s, --sections SECTIONS          sections to test; by the default, test all sections
 ```

 You can run it the following: